hikinthru/hikinthru.github.io/_posts/2018-05-20-understanding-data-structures-in-python.md

 title: Understanding Python Data Structures, Containers and Collections
 ---

-When I first began programming in Python I was sometimes confused by how different authors and online sources referred to the various ways of holding, manipulating and processing sets of data.
+When I first began programming in Python I was sometimes confused by the way different authors and online sources referred to the various ways of holding, manipulating and processing sets of data.
 Three terms that kept coming up were **data structures**, **containers** and **collections**, and I was not completely sure they were always referring to the same things, even in technical documents.

-I did a bit of research and finally expanded the notes on what I found to this article.
-This post is simply a disambiguation of the three terms, it does not address the functionality of specific container types in Python here (eg., `list`, `deque`, `tuple`, etc.).
+I did a bit of research and this article came out of that.
+This does not address the functionality of specific container types in Python here such as `list`, `deque`, `tuple`, etc., it simply clarifies the methods of organization of groups of data and the associated terminology.

 ![Image alt]({{ site.baseurl }}/assets/images/card-file.jpg)